GP TRAVELLER

 Traveling to Melbourne: What you need to know

-Most international visitors need an Electronic Travel Authority (ETA) or eVisitor visa, which can be applied for online.
+Most international visitors need an Electronic Travel Authority (ETA) or an eVisitor visa, which can be applied for online before departure.

-Arriving a day or two before the Grand Prix allows time to explore the city and adjust to the time zone.
+Arriving a day or two before the race weekend gives you time to recover from the journey, adjust to the time zone, and settle into the city before heading to the circuit.

 How many days should you spend at the Australian Grand Prix?